-Please find below a handy guide and frequently asked questions relating to the General Data Protection Regulations.
+Please find below a handy guide and frequently asked questions relating to the GDPR.

 What does it apply to?

-Personal data is similar to that provided for under the Data Protection Act 1998 (the DPA).
-This is information relating to an identified or identifiable natural person.
-However, this is now extended to include provisions which take into account advances in technology; therefore online identifiers, such as an IP address, are also included.
-'Special categories of personal data' or sensitive data, such as sexual orientation and religious beliefs, continue to be covered by the Regulation, however, this type of data is extended to include genetic and biometric data where it is possible to identify an individual as a result of that data being processed.
+Personal data is information relating to an identified or identifiable natural person.
+This include provisions which take into account advances in technology; therefore online identifiers, such as an IP address, are also included.
+'Special categories of personal data' or sensitive data, such as sexual orientation and religious beliefs, are covered by the GDPR and includes genetic and biometric data where it is possible to identify an individual as a result of that data being processed.

-The provisions of the Regulation apply to businesses that are located in the EU, and those which are solely located outside the EU and process personal data of EU residents and sell goods to them.
+The GDPR applies to businesses, charities and other organisations that are located in the EU, and those which are solely located outside the EU and process personal data of EU residents and sell goods to them.

 Will I need to register with the Information Commissioner?